asabanovic6/Monitor-Windows-Agent/Backlog.md

 ## Feature

-Ping server and send json datas
+Ping to server and send json datas

 ### Item
-Enable sending files with any extension to the server and enable receiving files from the server
+Enable connection to server every "keep alive" second and send json datas to server

 #### Task